Libido – Choose These Birth Control Methods If You Can’t Have Hormones!

 Are you one of the ladies who believe their sex drive has been affected by their birth control method?
-If so, you probably were on the hormonal pills or patch, ring, implant, or even depot injection.

-Now, what supports the idea that birth control methods affect your sex drive?
+What supports the idea that birth control methods affect your sex drive?

 One of them is that these hormones may suppress your natural Testosterone.

 Yes, even we ladies do have a little testosterone – and this is one of the essential hormones responsible for sexual desire.

 So with low testosterone levels, your libido may be lower than without the birth control method.